Valley separation of photoexcited carriers in bilayer graphene: Bilayer Graphene

 and

 Figure \ref{fig:band_structure} (upper panel) shows the eigenenergies (\ref{eq:eigenval1}) for the $(+)$ valley up to $5 \si{meV}$.
-At these low energies, the band structure is characterised by four mini-Dirac cones that merge into singly-connected equipotential domains above the Lifshitz transition energy of order $\sim 1 \si{meV}$.
+At these low energies, the band structure is characterized by four mini-Dirac cones that merge into singly-connected equipotential domains above the Lifshitz transition energy of order $\sim 1 \si{meV}$.
 This valley-dependent highly anisotropic band structure survives up to energies of order $\sim 100 \si{meV}$ as shown by the equipotential lines in Fig. \ref{fig:band_structure} (lower panel).
 We will show in section \ref{sec:polarplots} that this phenomenon may be exploited to create valley separation of charge carriers in bilayer graphene.

 A band gap can be opened in bilayer graphene by applying an electric field perpendicular to the layers \cite{zhang2009bilayer}.
-The low-energy properties of gapped bilayer graphene with a band gap of $E_g=2 \Delta$ can be analysed by introducing two diagonal terms into the effective low-energy Hamiltonian (\ref{eq:SWHamiltonian})
+The low-energy properties of gapped bilayer graphene with a band gap of $E_g=2 \Delta$ can be analyzed by introducing two diagonal terms into the effective low-energy Hamiltonian (\ref{eq:SWHamiltonian}) (see the appendix for a derivation)

 where